 |5 or less||Less Than 1/2 Time|

-If your withdrawal moves you from one group to another you will have an overpayment with the VA that you must repay.
-We will discuss this later.
+If your withdrawal moves you from one group to another you may have an overpayment with the VA that you must repay.
 If your withdrawal results in no training time change you can stop reading here, no problems.

 Withdrawal During The School's Drop/Add Period

-If you withdraw during the school's drop/add period (generally the first 30 days of a term) the VA will reduce your training time (and any payment as described above) on the date of your withdrawal.
+If you withdraw during the school's drop/add period (generally the first 30 days of a term), and dropping a class changes your training time, the VA will reduce your training time and any make the pay adjustment effective on the date of your withdrawal.
 This may or may not result in an overpayment.

 Withdrawal After The School's Drop/Add Period